anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 **Note:**

 - This method is direct and hands-on.
 The Attacker is manually adding their SSH key to the VM, bypassing GCP's key management mechanisms.
 - The "Block project-wide SSH keys" option have no effect on this method.
 This is because the Attacker isn't relying on GCP to propagate or manage the SSH key.
-They're adding it directly to the VM's file system.
+They're adding it directly to the ~/.ssh/authorized_keys file.
 - Evades GCP-level logging associated with key additions, making their actions less visible in the platform's audit trails.
-- Leaves no trace of the added key in either the Instance or Project Metadata,
+- Leaves no trace of the added key in either the Instance or Project Metadata.

 ### Method 2: Attacker adds the Public Key(s) to the Project Metadata.